aattea14/latin102/translation3.md

 > flumine admisso
 totum stercus *abluit*.

-In one day, Hercules cleaned up the manure flumine admisso= because the river had been let in, he cleaned away all of the dung.
+In one day, Hercules cleaned up the manure and stable of King Augeas, Jupitor helping him for the most part;
+Because the river had been let in, he cleaned away all of the dung.

 8 taurum
 > cum quo Pasiphae *concubuit*